Rajya Sabha polls: Congress is trying to poach MLAs in Rajasthan, alleges BJP

 The letter was signed by BJP state president Satish Poonia, Leader of Opposition Gulab Chand Kataria and Deputy Leader of Opposition Rajendra Rathore.

-The saffron party has moved their MLAs to a hotel on the outskirts of Jaipur, The Indian Express reported.
+The saffron party has moved its MLAs to a hotel on the outskirts of Jaipur, The Indian Express reported.
 The party claims the MLAs have been sent for a “training camp”.

-Last week, the Congress party had also moved their MLAs to a resort in Udaipur alleging poaching attempts by the BJP, according to the newspaper.
+Last week, the Congress party had also moved its MLAs to a resort in Udaipur alleging poaching attempts by the BJP, according to the newspaper.

 The polls to fill four Rajya Sabha seats in Rajasthan will be held on June 10.